shruti-sureshan/DSA-Assignments/README.md

 18. Create a Priority Queue using classes and objects<br/>
 19. Create a BST using structures and Pointers<br/>
 20. Create a BST using classes and objects<br/>
+21. There is a singly linked list given to you.
+Find if the Loop exists in the Linked list or not and also find the point where the loop is happening if the loop is present.<br/>
+22. Reverse the Linked list using stack and also using recursion<br/>
+23. You are given a node pointer to the singly linked list, you need to delete that node value, such that you don’t have access to its parent node and also that node is not a tail node
+24. Merge two sorted singly linked list such that the final list is also sorted
+25.
+26.